What is White Box Testing?

-- One to validate the true branch and
+- One to validate the true branch and,

-- Other to validate the false branch
+- Other to validate the false branch.

-#3 Path Coverage
+#3) Path Coverage

 Path coverage tests all the paths of the program.
 This is a comprehensive technique which ensures that all the paths of the program are traversed at least once.
-Path Coverage is even more powerful that Branch coverage.
+Path Coverage is even more powerful than Branch coverage.
 This technique is useful for testing the complex programs.

 Let’s take a simple example to understand all these white box testing techniques.

-Consider below simple pseudo code:
+Consider the below simple pseudocode:

-INPUT A & B C = A + B IF C>100 PRINT “IT’S DONE”
+INPUT A & B C = A + B IF C>100 PRINT “ITS DONE”

-If I consider TestCase_01 to be (A=40 and B=70), then all the lines of code will be executed
+If I consider TestCase_01 to be (A=40 and B=70), then all the lines of code will be executed.

 Now the question arises:

-Is that sufficient?
+- Is that sufficient?

-What if I consider my Test case as A=33 and B=45?
+- What if I consider my Test case as A=33 and B=45?